lingui/js-lingui/docs/tutorials/react-native.rst

 Not surprisingly, this part isn't too different from the :ref:`React tutorial <react-tutorial-label>`.

-Let's use the :component:`Trans` component first.
-Don't forget that we need to wrap our root component with the :component:`I18nProvider` for :component:`Trans` to work correctly.
+Let's use the :jsxmacro:`Trans` macro first.
+Don't forget that we need to wrap our root component with the :component:`I18nProvider` so we can set the active language and load catalogs:

 Let's translate the screen heading:

 .. code-block:: jsx

+ import { I18nProvider } from '@lingui/react'
- import { I18nProvider, Trans } from '@lingui/react';
+ import { Trans } from '@lingui/macro'

  <I18nProvider language="en">
    <YourRootComponent someProp="someValue" />